MIDS-scaling-up/v2/week10/README.md

-# Lecture 10: Real time and streams processing
+# Lecture 10: Streams processing and Deep Reinforcement Learning

 Scalable Streams Processing.
 Concepts on Stream processing, Apache Spark as a distributed system, Running Deep learning workloads on distributed systems with Caffe, TensorFlow and other examples.